-100+ REASONS YOU BELONG
+IOO+ REASONS YOU BELONG

+Michigan has long been known as a different kind of law school, where high-achieving students treat each other with kindness.
+That might mean small gestures of support, as when one student made surprise cookie deliveries to random classmates and another organized regular potlucks that served as a social hub, or when, in service of vaccinations, the minority of students with cars arranged to lend them to the majority of students without.
+But it also means that students are quick to band together for others, whether raising funds to support the staff of a popular café at the beginning of the COVID lockdown or selling outrageous numbers of home-baked cupcakes in support of Ukrainian children.
+Your classmates will have your back and will inspire you to do the same.

+GO BLUE

+GOM BLUE

+STUDENTS FIRST

-STUDENTS FIRST From its assistant dean (an alumnus and former Big Law hiring partner) to its public interest director (an alumna who previously prosecuted civil rights cases for the US Attorney's Office for the Southern District of New York) to its 14-strong staff, the Office of Career Planning is built to help students learn about and explore the enormous variety of opportunities available to Michigan Law students and then help them get there.
-Ten attorney-counselors with nearly 70 years of combined legal practice experience (including attorney-counselors solely focused on public interest and clerkship advising), broad expertise, and loads of events and training means we will help you find the path that fulfills you as a lawyer and a person.
-3 GEOGRAPHIC DIVERSITY Our students come from every continent.
+From its assistant dean (an alumnus and former Big Law hiring partner) to its public interest director (an alumna who previously prosecuted civil rights cases for the US Attorney's Office for the Southern District of New York) to its 14-strong staff, the Office of Career Planning is built to help students learn about and explore the enormous variety of opportunities available to Michigan Law students and then help them get there.
+Ten counselors with nearly 70 years of combined legal practice experience, broad expertise, and loads of events and training means we will help you find the path that fulfills you as a lawyer and a person.

+GEOGRAPHIC DIVERSITY

+Our students come from every continent.
 We even got an Antarctican to enroll.
-(Well, sort of.
-She had worked there, at any rate.)
+Well, sort of.
+She had worked there, at any rate.
 And our graduating students get jobs on every continent, too.
 Even Antarctica.
-(Okay, technically he works in Washington, DC, but since his work took him to Antarctica, we're counting it.)
+Okay, technically he works in Washington, DC, but since his work took him to Antarctica, we're counting it.